 Obviously, I don’t want to use my guys as a detector, and I’ve never lit many candles at once again.
 I also seek soy-based candles (about the only thing soy is good for, IMHO) vs. paraffin.

 I’m so sorry to hear of Enki’s owner’s illness, and I hope she will look into the other home-based sources of irritants like those you suggested.
 Sending prayers for you.

 Candles have no place in a home with birds – In 1842, Julius Robert Mayer discovered the “Law of Conservation of Energy”.

-In its most compact form, it it now called the First Law of Thermodynamics: energy is neither created nor destroyed.
+In its most compact form, it is now called the First Law of Thermodynamics: energy is neither created nor destroyed.

-Every candle lit in the same room as a bird regardless if they are “bird safe” the candle(s) is depleting oxygen in that room.
+Every candle lit in the same room regardless if they are “bird-safe” the candle(s) is depleting oxygen in that room.

 I have no scientific evidence but – much like dogs that can sniff out human tumors and explosives the size of a grain of sand packaged tightly in luggage, I believe in my heart of hearts birds can feel the diminished oxygen from a single candle flame.

 Most candles usually do not lead to a bird’s death but are probably instrumental in reducing the quality of life for the animal while lit.

 Ha, when I saw the perch video this morning, I thought, “That’s more like it.”
 Hearing about Bacon allowing to be grabbed to change cages and grabbed for a shower attempt said terrified budgie to me, not cooperative budgie.

 Bacon’s continued aloof attitude and resentment of hands in the cage to adjust perches and whatnot is the typical behavior right now.